dhashe/dhashe.github.io/content/articles/debuggable-cpp.md

 - [ld manpage](https://linux.die.net/man/1/ld#:~:text=reporting%20unresolved%20symbols.-,%2D%2Dwhole%2Darchive,-For%20each%20archive)
 # Semi-Specific Compilation and Source Changes
 ## Partition your TUs into "debuggable" and "fast"
-Partition your TUs into "debuggable" and "fast", and compile the "debuggable" TUs with `--gdb3 -O0` and the  "fast" TU's with `--gdb3 -O3`.
+Partition your TUs into "debuggable" and "fast", and compile the "debuggable" TUs with `--ggdb3 -O0` and the  "fast" TU's with `--ggdb3 -O3` [^gdb_fix].

+[^gdb_fix]: Thanks to HN user `dataflow` for catching my typos [here](https://news.ycombinator.com/item?id=41105618).

 ### How
 You need to build different sets of TUs with different `CFLAGS` and `CXXFLAGS`.

 This is unfortunately quite specific to your build system, and I am not aware of any that have this as a built-in feature.
 My recommendation is to hack up your build system so that you can specify a set of "debuggable" TUs, and then either convince your coworkers to let you merge the change or maintain it for yourself on a private branch.

 Alternatively, you may be able to bypass the build system entirely.
 If your codebase has a compile_commands.json so that clangd can provide accurate intellisense, then you can re-purpose it to help you.
 The compilation database will have compiler commands for every TU in your project.
-You want to write a script that 1) runs a normal optimized build of your project, 2) grabs the compiler commands for your "debuggable" TUs, re-writes them with `--gdb3 -O0` flags, and runs them, and 3) re-runs the linker command to relink the executable with the new debuggable object files.
+You want to write a script that 1) runs a normal optimized build of your project, 2) grabs the compiler commands for your "debuggable" TUs, re-writes them with `--ggdb3 -O0` flags, and runs them, and 3) re-runs the linker command to relink the executable with the new debuggable object files.

+Alternatively, gcc, clang, and msvc each provide pragmas that control optimizations for individual functions or ranges of functions: [^pragma_fix]

+[^pragma_fix]: Thanks to HN users `forrestthewoods`, `o11c`, and `bialpio` for pointing out [here](https://news.ycombinator.com/item?id=41101725) that these pragmas exist.

+For gcc, add `#pragma GCC optimize ("O0")` to the top of your "debuggable" source files, and compile the entire project with `--ggdb3 -O3`.

+For clang, add `#pragma clang optimize off` to the top of your "debuggable" source files, and compile the entire project with `--ggdb3 -O3`.

 ### Why
 C++ is often used for code that has to be fast.
 Unoptimized C++ code can be very slow, especially in large projects.
 Note that when debugging you often have a pretty good idea of roughly where the bug is going to be, even if you don't know exactly what's going wrong.
 And the ABI of the generated code doesn't depend on the optimization level, so it is possible to link together optimized and unoptimized TUs.
 So then, a reasonable strategy is to identify the TUs that have to be debugged, and then only compile those without optimizations, and compile the rest of the project with optimizations.